FNALLPC/cms-das-pre-exercises/_episodes/06-CMSDataAnalysisSchoolPreExerciseSixthSet.md

 {: .prereq}

 > ## Note
-> Please post your answers to the questions in the [online response form](https://forms.gle/iC3RDAZmTnoHkMbL9).
+> Please post your answers to the questions in the [Google form sixth set](https://forms.gle/eDZE2jqGf5fRvPoV7).
 {: .objectives}

 # Exercise 19 - Introduction to pyROOT and Jupyter